rickstc/udacity-data-engineering/capstone/README.md

 OpenPowerlifting maintains a data service that aggregates lift data from powerlifting competitions and provides a downloadable CSV file with results from powerlifting meets all over the world.
 Additionally, OpenPowerlifting maintains good documentation about their data here: [Open Powerlifting Data Documentation](https://openpowerlifting.gitlab.io/opl-csv/bulk-csv-docs.html).
 As of 8/19/2023, this CSV contains 2,960,122 records, which satisfies the requirements for at least one million records.

-### Weather Dataset
+### Elevation Dataset

 The weather data used in this project is coming from The Global Historical Climatology Network - Daily (GHCN-Daily), courtesy of the National Centers for Environment Information, a US agency managed by the National Oceanic and Atmospheric Administration (NOAA).
 This data is organized into multiple CSV files.
 The data directory provides a folder for each year starting with 1901.
 Within each folder for a given year, there is a CSV file per weather station.
 Within each CSV file, there is a line for each hour of each day.
-Therefore, a single year's worth of data could contain as many as 306,600,000 (35,000 stations * 365 days * 24 hours/day) records.
+Therefore, a single year's worth of data could contain as many as 306,600,000 (35,000 stations *365 days* 24 hours/day) records.
 Documentation for this data set can be found at the [GHCN-Daily Dataset Overview Page](https://www.ncei.noaa.gov/metadata/geoportal/rest/metadata/item/gov.noaa.ncdc:C00861/html).

 ## Data Dashboard

 I will be building an ETL pipeline that loads data into a Postgres database, a REST API that will expose the data, and a visual dashboard that consumes the API that can be used to explore and search the data.

 ### ETL Pipeline
 <!-- TODO: Information on the pipeline -->

 ### REST API and Visual Dashboard

 I will be leveraging [Django](https://www.djangoproject.com/) and [Django REST Framework](https://www.django-rest-framework.org/) to build the API and dashboard.
 Django is python web framework that provides an ORM (Object Relational Mapper) that makes working with objects in a database easy.
 Django REST Framework is also a python web framework that provides tools for building REST APIs, as well as a "Browsable API" built using Twitter Bootstrap that allows users to view and search data using HTML.

 # Explore and Access the Data